-Submitting a Variant analysis job at PATRIC¶
+Submitting a Variant Analysis Job¶

 I. Locating the Variant Service App¶

 At the top of any PATRIC page, find the Services tab.
 Click on Variant analysis.

 This will open up the Variant Analysis landing page where researchers can submit single or paired read files.

 II.
 Loading the Reads-Paired end¶

-- Information on any page is available by clicking on the blue icon (red arrow).
+Information on any page is available by clicking on the blue icon (red arrow).
 This will open an information box

 To upload paired reads for analysis, click on the down arrow that follows the text box (red arrow).
 This will open a drop down box where reads that have been uploaded to PATRIC can be selected (black arrow).

-- Once selected, the name will appear under the read file.
+Once selected, the name will appear under the read file.
 To load the second half of the pair, repeat the process for Read File 2.

 Once both halves are selected, click on the arrow icon in the Paired read library box (red arrow).
 This will load the reads (shown together in the same line for paired reads) into the Selected libraries panel.

 III.
 Loading the Reads-Single read¶

 To upload single reads for analysis, click on the down arrow that follows the text box (red arrow).
 This will open a drop down box where reads that have been uploaded to PATRIC can be selected (black arrow).

-- Once selected, the name will appear under the read file.
+Once selected, the name will appear under the read file.
 Click on the arrow icon in the Single read library box (red arrow).
 This will load the reads into the Selected libraries panel.

 Repeat to add additional files to the analysis.

 IV.
 Filling in parameters¶

 PATRIC offers several types of aligners and SNP callers that can be used for comparison.
 The Variant analysis service has BWA-mem as the default.
 To see the other choices of aligners that can be used, click on the down arrow at the end of the Aligner text box (red arrow).
 This will open a drop down box that shows all the available programs.
 A description of each program is provided below the screenshot.

 BWA-MEM is a new alignment algorithm for aligning sequence reads or long query sequences against a large reference genome such as human.
 It automatically chooses between local and end-to-end alignments, supports paired-end reads and performs chimeric alignment.
 The algorithm is robust to sequencing errors and applicable to a wide range of sequence lengths from 70bp to a few megabases.
 For mapping 100bp sequences, BWA-MEM shows better performance than several state-of-art read aligners to date(1).

 BWA-mem-strict is BWA-mem with the default parameters plus “-B9 -O16” to increase the gap extension and clipping penalty.
 These strict mapping parameters are recommended for cases where contigs and references are known to be very close to each other.

 Bowtie2, a method that combines the advantages of the full-text minute index and SIMD dynamic programming, achieves very fast and memory-efficient gapped alignment of sequencing reads.
 It improves on the previous Bowtie method in terms of speed and fraction of reads aligned and is substantially faster than non–full-text minute index–based approaches while aligning a comparable fraction of reads.
 Bowtie 2 performs sensitive gapped alignment without incurring serious computational penalties(2).

 LAST can handle big sequence data, like comparing two vertebrate genomes.
 It can align billions of DNA reads to a genome, and will indicate reliability of each aligned column.
 In addition, it can compare DNA to proteins, with frameshifts, compare PSSMs to sequences, calculates the likelihood of chance similarities between random sequences, does split and spliced alignment, and can be trained for unusual kinds of sequences (like nanopore)(4).

 PATRIC also offers a choice of SNP callers.
 The default selection is for FreeBayes.
 To see the other available choices, click on the down arrow that follows the SNP Caller text box (red arrow).
 This will open a drop down box that shows all the available programs.
 A description of each program is provided below the screenshot.

 FreeBayes is an accurate method for sequence organization that includes fragment clustering, paralogue identification and multiple alignment.
 It calculates the probability that a given site is polymorphic and has an automated evaluation of the full length of all sequences, without limitations on alignment depth(5).

 The Sequence Alignment/Map (SAM) format is a generic alignment format for storing read alignments against reference sequences.
 SAMtools implements various utilities for post-processing alignments in the SAM format, such as indexing, variant caller and alignment viewer, and thus provides universal tools for processing read alignments(6).
 The SAMtools option invokes the BCFtools’ SNP calling algorithm on top of SAMtools’ mpileup result.

 Either SNP caller is run with the default parameters.
 The raw SNPs are then filtered by SNP quality (QUAL>10) and read depth (DP>5) to keep only the high-quality SNPs.

 Researchers must select a Target Genome to align the reads against.
 If this genome is a private genome, the search can be narrowed by clicking on the filter icon under the words Target Genome (red arrow).
 This will open the filter where Public Genomes can be de-selected (blue arrow).

 To select a reference genome, start typing the name of a genome.
 A box below Target Genome will show the closest matches that can be selected.

 Researchers that have used PATRIC before can click on the down arrow at the end of the Output Folder text box.
 This will open a dropdown box that will show the folders that exist in the workspace (red arrow).

 Finally, researchers must name the Variant analysis job (red arrow).

 V. Submitting the Variant Service Job¶

 To submit the completed job, click the Submit button (red arrow).

 If the job was submitted successfully, a message will appear that indicates that the job has entered the queue.

 To check the status of the variation job, click on the Jobs indicator at the bottom of the PATRIC page.

 Clicking on Jobs opens the Jobs Status page, where researchers can see the progression of the variation job as well as the status of all the previous service jobs that have been submitted.

 VI.
 Viewing the Variant analysis¶

 From the jobs page, click on a row to select the variant analysis job of interest.
 Once selected, the downstream processes available for the selection appear in the vertical green bar.
 Each variant analysis job will only have one option, which is View (red arrow).
 Clicking on the View icon will open the variant analysis job summary page.

 The variant analysis job summary page provides researchers with a cornucopia of files that can be downloaded, viewed, and examined for further analysis.

 Bam files.
 The Binary Alignment/Map (BAM) is the companion format of the Sequence Alignment/Map (SAM) format(6).
 A SAM file (.sam) is a tab-delimited text file that contains sequence alignment data.
 The .bam format is compact in size and supports fast retrieval of alignments in specified regions.
 It is optimal for viewing in a genome browser.
 The PATRIC variant analysis service provides a .bam file for each of the read libraries that were loaded.

 4a.
 Tab Separated Values (tsv).
 The PATRIC variant analysis service provides a .tsv file for each of the read libraries that were loaded.
 It summaries the locations of the variants, shows the nucleotide change, and identifies if it was a synonymous or nonsynonymous substitution, or an indel.
 It also identifies the gene, or intergenic region, where the variation occurred.